SCA SBOM Exports

 <Step title="Submit">

-Choose the scan, desired format (CycloneDX or SPDX), and whether to include VEX data.
+Choose the scan, desired format (CycloneDX JSON, SPDX JSON, standalone VEX, or ML-BOM), and, for CycloneDX JSON, whether to include embedded VEX data.
 Jobs can be created through the UI or API.

 </Step>